zhiqiangf/eco-gotests/tests/ocp/sriov/tests/README.md

 ---

-### 5. SR-IOV VF with VLAN and Rate Limiting Configuration (Test ID: 25963)
+### 5. SR-IOV VF with VLAN and Rate-Limiting Configuration (Test ID: 25963)

-**Description**: Validates SR-IOV Virtual Function with VLAN tagging and rate limiting.
+**Description**: Validates SR-IOV Virtual Function with VLAN tagging and rate-limiting.

 **What it tests**:
 - VF initialization with VLAN configuration
-- Network attachment with VLAN and rate limiting
+- Network attachment with VLAN and rate-limiting
 - Pod network interface with VLAN support
-- Traffic rate limiting functionality
+- Traffic rate-limiting functionality

 **Configuration**:
 - VLAN: `100`